syedsaqib2457/php-hash/documentation/add_system_user_authentication_token_scope.md

 The `add_system_user_authentication_token_scope` API action adds a system user authentication token scope to a system user authentication token.

-System user authentication token scopes is required to grant permissions to each `system_action`.
+System user authentication token scopes are required to grant permissions to each `system_action`.

 ## Request Example